What is help.unc.edu?

 Adhering to standards makes it easier for UNC designers and developers to make pages comply with the WAI (W3C’s web accessibility initiative) and Section 508 accessibility standards for people with disabilities.
 Standards compliance allows pages to be understood by people using all browsers including speech browsers or Braille browsers, allows easy porting of pages to a handheld device, and ensure that pages can be easily viewed by browsing technology yet to be developed.
-For more on general website accessibility take a look at the Web Standards Project page on accessibility , for more on accessibility at UNC, take a look at the Accessible Electronic Content at Carolina site.
+For more on general website, accessibility takes a look at the Web Standards Project page on accessibility, for more on accessibility at UNC.

 Who is responsible for help.unc.edu?